Hallaur: Jama Masjid and managing committee

 And This newly built mosque was inaugurated by the imam of Friday and Jamaat Maulana Syed Waseem Raza Zaidi Sahib Qibla (imam juma wl jama'at from 2009 to 2019) And the first congregational prayer was also taught under his leadership.

-Jama Masjid is a centrally managed Mosque, it is also the biggest Mosque of Hallaur and organises the weekly Friday Congregational prayer along with the mandatory daily prayers.
+Jama Masjid is a centrally managed mosque, it is also the biggest mosque of Hallaur and organises the weekly Friday Congregational prayer along with the mandatory daily prayers.

-The Jama Masjid's managing committee known as "Anjuman-e-Yadgar-e-Hussaini" looks after all affairs and management of the Masjid, community Graveyards, Madrasas and Makhtab (imparting religious and modern education).
+The Jama Masjid's managing committee known as "Anjuman-e-Yadgar-e-Hussaini" looks after all affairs and management of the mosque, community Graveyards, Madrasas and Makhtab (imparting religious and modern education).
 "Anjuman-e-Yadgar-e-Hussaini" is one of the oldest registered religious organisations of Hallaur.
 The present Imam of the Jama Masjid is 'Hujjatul Islam Maulana syed Mohammad Hasan' from Akbarpur District.
 Considered as the mother organisation of all organisations in Hallaur "Anjuman-e-Yadgar-e-Hussaini" is actively involved in organising various religious activities in Hallaur.
 The notable tomb of Shah Abdur Rasool and graves of his family members and his miraculous Reetha tree are also within the premises of Jama Masjid.